Gather friends and family,

 Equality in Education

-Before breaking ground on a new school, every member of the partnering community, both men and women, must sign the buildOn Covenant.
+Before breaking ground on their school, every member of our partnering communities sign the buildOn Covenant.

 Our Ongoing Commitment

-Our holistic approach ensures that schools are built with a community rather than for a community.
-It involves villagers as true partners rather than as recipients of aid.
+Our sustainable approach ensures that schools are built with a community rather than for a community.
+It positions villagers as true partners, not recipients of aid.

-Taught in the evenings, in the same schools their children attend by day, the Adult Literacy Program gives parents and grandparents the education they need to build a better life for themselves and their children. buildOn currently conducts the three-year Adult Literacy Program in Haiti, Malawi, Mali and Nepal.
+Taught in the evenings, in the same schools their children attend by day, the Adult Literacy Program gives parents and grandparents the education they need to build a better life for themselves and their children. buildOn currently conducts the three-year Adult Literacy Program in developing countries with some of the world’s lowest female literacy rates, including Haiti, Malawi, Mali, Nepal and Senegal.

 Literacy is just the beginning.
-Through the promotion of basic education, The Adult Literacy Program addresses the problems of poverty, disease and injustice.
-In each class, students spend the first six to twelve months learning to read, write and do basic math through the lens of health, agriculture, and relevant life skills.
-Participants then put these skills to the test through income generating activities.
-First, communities tell us what they want to learn.
-Then buildOn works with villagers to inventory their resources and create a strategic action plan for progress.
-Income generating activities have included dry-season gardening, animal husbandry, and textile production.
+By promoting basic education, The Adult Literacy Program addresses the problems of poverty, disease and inequality.
+In each class, students spend the first six to twelve months learning to read, write and do basic math.
+Students then put these skills use through income generating activities they select themselves. buildOn works with villagers to inventory their resources and create a strategic plan for progress.
+Income generating activities have included bee keeping, animal husbandry, and textile production.